aicis/fresco/doc/source/developers.rst

 their partyId.

 The rest of the arguments to ``runTest`` are parameters over which you want your tests to vary.
-For example this could be number of players and evaluation strategy.
+For example this could be the number of players and evaluation strategy.
 But it can also include parameters specific to your suite.
 The ``runTest`` should set up the remaining parameters for your test -- those parameters that should remain fixed in all your tests.